learn-js/npm-recipes/book.md

 Expect this book to continue to be updated over the next year with more tutorials!

 Interested in specific modules from npm?
+Email hi@learnjs.io with your suggestions, or create an issue on the project issue queue on GitHub: [github.com/learn-js/npm-recipes/issues](http://github.com/learn-js/npm-recipes/issues).

 ## More JavaScript books